jeremyrrose/record-collection/StepOne.md

 // add the record seed array with necessary awaits const addRecords = async () => {

+  // remove existing records from database
+  // this is useful if you want to use the seed file to reset your DB after testing a CRUD function await Record.find({}).remove()

   await Promise.all(recordSeed.map(async recordToAdd => {